-Through the benefits of a developer exit bridging loan, developers can repay their development loan without facing expensive extension charges.
+Through the benefits of a developer exit loan, developers can repay their development loan without facing expensive extension charges.
 These charges can be levied for things out of their control and to avoid this, the loans could help:

 - Finish minor refurbishment works which have been delayed